-Have you ever wondered how satellite Internet started?
-We’ve come a long way, from the invention of satellite internet in 1996 to the next generation of Ultra High Density Satellites in 2022.
+Have you ever wondered how satellite internet started?
+We’ve come a long way, from the invention of satellite internet in 1996 to the next generation of Ultra High Density Satellites today.
 But how did we get to where we are today and what will the future look like?

-Hughes manufactured the first commercial communications satellite – Intelsat 1, also known as “Early Bird” – in 1965.
+Hughesnet® manufactured the first commercial communications satellite – Intelsat 1, also known as “Early Bird” – in 1965.
 It was capable of carrying over 200 telephone calls simultaneously!
-But it wasn’t until the mid-1990s that satellite Internet was invented by Hughes engineers, who sought a faster way to connect people to the nascent world wide web.
-At the time, early adopters of Internet technology accessed the web using their telephone lines.
+But it wasn’t until the mid-1990s that satellite internet was invented by our engineers, who sought a faster way to connect people to the nascent world wide web.
+At the time, early adopters of internet technology accessed the web using their telephone lines.
 Instead of waiting for data to crawl through a phone line at mere kilobits per second, users could receive it via satellite at ten times the speed.

-Today, more than 43 million people around the world rely on satellite Internet from many different Internet service providers.
+Today, more than 43 million people around the world rely on satellite internet from many different internet service providers.
 This number is expected to grow to 110 million by 2029.
-Now, the once radical idea of transmitting signals back and forth with a satellite orbiting the Earth is one of the indispensable ways people access the Internet.
-For those without access to traditional fiber and cable connections, satellite Internet provides essential broadband access to telemedicine, online school and much more; check out our post on how the Internet has changed the world.
+Now, the once radical idea of transmitting signals back and forth with a satellite orbiting the Earth is an indispensable way people access the internet.
+For those without access to traditional fiber and cable connections, satellite internet provides essential broadband access to telemedicine, online school and much more; check out our post on how the internet has changed the world.

-When we look back on how much has changed in the world of satellite Internet over the past 25 years, it makes us wonder what life-changing innovations the next couple of decades may bring.
-The launch of JUPITER™ 3, the next generation, Ultra High Density Satellite from Hughes, later this year will bring more capacity and faster speeds – with some plans at speeds of 50 to 100 Mbps down!
+When we look back on how much has changed in the world of satellite internet over the past 25 years, it makes us wonder what life-changing innovations the next couple of decades may bring.
+The launch of JUPITER™ 3, the latest Ultra High Density Satellite from Hughesnet will bring more more capacity and plans with download speeds up to 100 Mbps!